A WCCCSA Affiliate Program operated by Green River College

 Housing

-While at Kogakuin University, Hachioji Campus, you will live in shared apartments contracted by the university.
+While at Miyazaki Municipal University, you will live in shared apartments right across from campus.
 These are small Japanese-style lodgings with futons, a kitchenette, and a bathroom.
-You will share a two-bedroom apartment with three other students in the group.
-Housing accommodations are subject to change depending on availability (alternate arrangements provided).
+You will share the apartment with three other students in the group.

 Transportation

-Program costs include airfare and transfers from/to Haneda airport.
+Program fees include airfare and transfers from/to Miyazaki airport.
 Japan has one of the most efficient and impressive mass transportation systems in the world.
 High speed bullet and local trains connect to subways and buses providing speedy and convenient access to all major points of interest.
-You will have ample opportunity to explore all that nearby Tokyo has to offer and make visits to the port city of Yokohama.
+You will have ample opportunity to explore the public transit Miyazaki has to offer and make visits to points of interest.

 Faculty & Courses